yuchen1024/Kunlun/README.md

   * nizk_dlog_equality.hpp: NIZKPoK for discrete logarithm equality

 - /bulletproofs
-  * bulletproof.hpp: the aggregating logarithmic size bulletproofs
+  * bullet_proof.hpp: the aggregating logarithmic size bulletproofs
   * innerproduct_proof.hpp: the inner product argument (used by Bulletproof to shrink the proof size)

 - /gadgets